Remarks on MAMI's recent determination of $B_{\Lambda}({_{\Lambda}^3}{\rm H})$: Introduction

 \section{Introduction}

 Accurate binding energies of the lightest hypernuclei \lamb{3}{H} and \lamb{4}{H}-\lamb{4}{He} are essential input for placing EFT constraints on $\Lambda N$ and $\Lambda NN$ interactions \cite{CBG18,Le25} that enter quantitative discussions of the 'hyperon puzzle'~\cite{Weise20}.
 In this context MAMI's A1 collaboration ${^9{\rm Be}}(e,e'K^+)$ electroproduction experiment already provided a most accurate value of $B_{\Lambda} $(\lamb{4}{H}), the $\Lambda$ binding energy in \lamb{4}{H}, by observing a sharp $p_{\pi^-}\approx 132.9$~MeV/c line arising from \lamb{4}{H}$\,\to \pi^-+{^4}$He weak decay~\cite{MAMI15,MAMI16}.
 MAMI's very recent work~\cite{MAMI26}, using $^7{\rm Li}$ target instead of $^9{\rm Be}$, confirms this \lamb{4}{H} sharp line while reporting also another sharp line at $p_{\pi^-}=113.789\pm 0.020({\rm stat.})\pm 0.112({\rm syst.})$~MeV/c assigned to \lamb{3}{H}$\,\to\pi^-+{^3}$He weak decay, thereby resulting in $B_{\Lambda}$(\lamb{3}{H})=0.523$\pm$0.013$\pm$0.075~MeV.
-This exceptionally large hypertriton binding-energy is more than $4\sigma$ away from the weighted average value ${\bar B}_{\Lambda}$(\lamb{3}{H})=0.108$\pm$0.027~MeV \cite{KPH26} that {\it preceded} the announcement of MAMI's new value.
+This exceptionally large \lamb{3}{H} binding-energy is incompatible with all EFT studies in the last two decades~\cite{HMN26}.
+It is more than $4\sigma$ away from the weighted average value ${\bar B}_{\Lambda}$(\lamb{3}{H})=0.108$\pm $0.027~MeV~\cite{KPH26} that {\it preceded} the announcement of MAMI's new value.
 For comparison, this average ${\bar B}_{\Lambda}$ corresponds to a weak-decay pion momentum ${\bar p}_{\pi^-}=114.40\pm 0.04$~MeV/c, quite distinct from MAMI's sharp $p_{\pi^-}\approx 113.8\pm 0.1$~MeV/c line.
 MAMI's decay-pion $p_{\pi^-}$ distribution, using a $^7{\rm Li}$ target, is shown in Fig.~\ref{fig:MAMI26}.

+The ${^7{\rm Li}}(e,e'K^+)$ large momentum-transfer electroproduction reaction converts a bound proton to a $\Lambda$ hyperon within a broad spectrum of bound and continuum \lamb{7}{He} states.
+Bound-state levels of \lamb{7}{He} established in a recent JLab experiment~\cite{Gogami16} are shown in Fig.~\ref{fig:L7He}.
+Assigning the sharp line observed at $p_{\pi^-}\approx 113.8\pm 0.1$~MeV/c~\cite{MAMI26} to \lamb{7}{He}$_{\rm g.s.}\to\pi^-+{^7}{\rm Li}_{\rm g.s.}$ ground-state to ground-state weak decay, leads to a value of $B_{\Lambda} $(\lamb{7}{He})=6.32$\pm$0.09~MeV, much higher than the two JLab's values 5.68$\pm$0.25~MeV~\cite{Nakamura13} and 5.55$\pm$0.15~MeV~\cite{Gogami16}.
+Notably, these JLab values correspond to a weak-decay pion momentum $p_{\pi^-}\approx 115$~MeV/c where no pronounced signal is observed; see lower panel of Fig.~\ref{fig:MAMI26} here and also Fig.~1 in Ref.~\cite{MAMI26_com}.

+Realizing that the $p_{\pi^-}\approx 113.8$~MeV/c sharp line does not correspond to \lamb{7}{He}$_{\rm g.s.}\to\pi^-+{^7}{\rm Li}_{\rm g.s.}$ weak decay, we explore below two-body weak decays involving {\it excited} states of \lamb{7}{He} and/or \lamb{7}{Li}.
+Indeed, considering theoretical model uncertainties in the actual value of $B_{\Lambda}$(\lamb{7}{He}), we do find that one such weak-decay is compatible with MAMI's~\cite{MAMI26} $p_{\pi^-}\approx 113.8$~MeV/c sharp line.